maxhillebr/freshfinds/my-first-react-app/README.md

+# This project is using the following

+- React + Vite
+- UI = MUI component library
+- Routing = React Router
+- Google Fonts (Roboto)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.